 Figure 4.2- 6: Weka's J48 algorithm decision tree

 The first 2 levels of the decision tree are the most significant one, which means they have the maximum impact on determining quality of the call.
 The first 2 levels of the tree focus on support principles: the first – "focused on technical support" – is a principle which is contrary to support principles.
 The second level – "normalization" – is a support principle.
-The following levels include criterions that are related to the conversation structure and content.
+The following levels include criteria that are related to the conversation structure and content.

 As we can see, most conversations classified as "not good" focused on technical aspects, which means the volunteer gave support contrary to RCC's support principles (so it is no wonder that the call received a "not good" rating).
 A "not good" conversation also included lack of normalization, general opening words that didn't relate to the caller's words, and lack of reflection of emotions or reflection of general emotions at the beginning of the conversation.